AmmarKamoona/EV-Data-analytics/Readme.md

 # Definitions
-### EV-PV: Households with Electric vehicle (EV) and with  solar panel installed at their homes.
+#### EV-PV: Households with Electric vehicle (EV) and with  solar panel installed at their homes.
-### EV-nPV: Households with Electric vehicle and without solar panel installed at their homes.
+#### EV-nPV: Households with Electric vehicle and without solar panel installed at their homes.
-### nEV-PV: Households with solar panel installed at their homes and without EV.
+#### nEV-PV: Households without EV solar and with panel installed at their homes and .
-### nEV-nPV: Households without EV and  without solar panel installed at their homes.
+#### nEV-nPV: Households without EV and without solar panel installed at their homes.

 # 1. Data prepareation